The Archive.

 Turn On Your Lovelight.

 The Grateful Dead went on around 4:30 on the Sunday afternoon, after having driven up from London by coach .
 By no means top of the bill, but many people had come to hear them out of curiosity to see if they were all they were cracked up to be .
 Their own stage crew had worked like trojans to improve the sound and the set was recorded - as usual, by their own sound man .
-Thus very good quality tapes exist and are pretty easy to find .Unfortunately , the BBC TV crew who were supposed to be filming the show were allegedly dosed on Owsleys finest and the footage was unusable as the cameramen were totally out of it - so we have the Dead or their followers to blame for this event not being preserved for posterity.The only footage known to exist is two or three minutes shot by Bob Colover on standard 8 as well as a few brief shippets on a short amateur-but very well filmed , silent movie of the festival .
+Thus very good quality tapes exist and are pretty easy to find .Unfortunately , the BBC TV crew who were supposed to be filming the show were allegedly dosed on Owsleys finest and the footage was unusable as the cameramen were totally out of it - so we have the Dead or their followers to blame for this event not being preserved for posterity.The only footage known to exist is two or three minutes shot by Bob Colover on standard 8 as well as a few brief shippets on a short amateur-but very well filmed , silent movie of the festival , some stills of which we have featured here .

 This set features the electric side of the Dead, whereas back home they were splitting their sets into Acoustic and Electric sections, and playing a lot of the songs that were to feature on the soon to be released " Workingman's Dead" .
 This show was more like the sets which we were all used to hearing on the brilliant live double album Live Dead.
 Extended instrumental work outs such as Cryptical Envelopment interspersed by vocal extravaganzas on Good Lovin' and Turn On Your Lovelight.The latter featured Pigpen , who was the Dead's nearest thing to a front man in those days .
 Pigpen had a pretty high profile still in 1971, a role that gradually diminished due to encroaching illness before he eventually succumbed to liver failure in 1973.
 This was the only time that Piggers played at full strength in the UK and I wish to god I'd been there as when I saw him at Bickershaw in 1972 he was not really much like his old feisty self.